 The Open University encourages schools to:

-If you are unsure if some students will cope with a full module, The Open University offer a fantastic range of free courses through OpenLearn.
+If you are unsure if some students will cope with a full course, The Open University offer a fantastic range of free courses through OpenLearn.
 There are over 700 courses and students can work at their own pace and start whenever suits their timetable.
 This is a great opportunity for students to get an idea of what to expect from independent university study.